fmaylinch/hints-app/README.md

 Flutter app to store Hint Cards.
 This is a kind of Memory Cards for studying.
 Here each card contains some hints (and other optional notes).
 The app will show you one of the hints, and you have to remember the rest.

+The app connects to a [server API](https://github.com/fmaylinch/hints-app-api).

 ## Check list